shsagir/play-area-sync/docs/install-drupal-8.md

 $ git push -u fortrabbit master
 ```

+**Got an error?** Please see the [access troubleshooting](/access-methods#toc-troubleshooting). **Did it work?** Cool!
 Once the deployment has finished (takes much longer on the first time as all Composer packages need to be installed) you can visit the App URL in your browser:

 * [https://{{app-name}}.frb.io](https://{{app-name}}.frb.io)